Is This The Nail Polish Meghan Markle Will Wear For Her Royal Wedding?

-You will probably never find Queen Elizabeth II browsing the drugstore, but that doesn't mean her Royal Majesty doesn't appreciate affordable beauty staples.
-In fact, when it comes to her signature manicure, her polish of choice rings in at under $12.
+You will probably never find Queen Elizabeth II browsing the shelves in Superdrug, but that doesn't mean her Royal Majesty doesn't appreciate affordable beauty staples.
+In fact, when it comes to her signature manicure, her polish of choice rings in at under a tenner.

-Not that this is a surprise: We already know a strict dress code comes with being in the royal family — even Kate Middleton wears only a tinge of sheer color on her fingertips.
-Luckily, it looks like the queen's favorite nail brand just expanded its line to include more polishes fit for a queen... literally.
+Not that this is a surprise: We already know a strict dress code comes with being in the royal family — even Kate Middleton wears only a tinge of sheer colour on her fingertips.
+Luckily, it looks like the queen's favourite nail brand just expanded its line to include more polishes fit for a queen... literally.

 Looking to channel the Duchess-to-be a little earlier than the 2018 nuptials?
 Lucky for you, some of the Essie Enchanted Gel Couture shades are available now.
 Click ahead to see 'em all for yourself.